samster395/samster395.github.io/_posts/2020-2-13-3D-Pictures.md

 <img src="https://i.imgur.com/4TX3j1M.jpg">

+This one is pretty basic but I kinda like the minimalistic look.

 Please excuse the terrible paper background and boring paint job on this one, it was the first one I did.

 Im pretty happy with it and my plan is to make a bigger one that is like 50cm wide and then make a wooden frame for it.